Investment Company Registration Process In Nepal 2026 | Legal Requirements & Compliance Guide

 Registration Fees and Costs for Investment Companies

-The costs associated with registering an investment company in Nepal include:
+The costs associated with registering an investment company in Nepal include various government and professional fees based on the minimum capital requirement for business registration in Nepal.

 1. Name reservation fee